MonoNPHM: Dynamic Head Reconstruction from Monocular Videos

 \subsection{Training}

 We train all model components and latent codes end-to-end using an auto-decoder formulation~\cite{park2019deepsdf}.
-Given a public dataset consisting of high-quality textured 3D scans~\cite{giebenhain2023nphm}, we sample points $x_p$ near the mesh surface and pre-compute $\text{SDF}(x_p)$ and $\text{RGB}(x_p)$ values for direct supervision of our geometry and color fields.
+Given a public dataset consisting of high-quality textured 3D scans~\cite{giebenhain2023nphm}\footnote{We use the version 2 release containing a total of 473 identities}, we sample points $x_p$ near the mesh surface and pre-compute $\text{SDF}(x_p)$ and $\text{RGB}(x_p)$ values for direct supervision of our geometry and color fields.
 Conceptually, we optimize for model parameters $\Theta$ and latent codes $\mathcal{Z}$

 where $\mathcal{L}_{\textbf{reg}}$, among others, imposes regularization on all latent codes, supervises anchor predictions, and regularizes deformations and predicted hyper-dimensions to be small.
 We provide more details about the training and network architectures in our supplementary document.